CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 ### &lt;json/&gt;

-You can imagine this type is an `any` type, unlink other types, you don't have declare it's children type.
+You can imagine this type is an `any` type, unlink other types, you don't have to declare it's children type.

-For examples, there  is an `object` schema, we have to declare the children fileds, or `graphql` will throw the error about missing subset in `info` feild:
+For examples, there  is an `object` schema, we have to declare the children fields, or `graphql` will throw the error about missing subset in the `info` field:
 ```js
 <object keyName="info">
   <string keyName="title" />